Nissan GT-R: Testing

 As overall development of the car was finalized around 2006, Nissan began testing in several countries on different road and weather conditions to fine tune the all-new performance car.
 In late 2004, the Infiniti G35 test mule was spied at the Nürburgring, it featured highly modified body panels, drivetrain, suspension and braking setups.
 In late 2006 and early 2007, GT-R test mules were spied for the first time, alongside a Porsche 911 Turbo on public roads in New Mexico and California, at race circuits such as in the Nürburgring and Laguna Seca.
-During a test session at the Sendai Hi-Land Raceway, Ghosn joined the test team to directly test drive the car against a 911 Turbo, which served as the benchmark to beat during the development of the GT-R. At the end of the session, he complimented the team for their effort to build the car in the way he imagined.
+During a test session at the Sendai Hi-Land Raceway, Ghosn joined the test team to directly test drive the car against a Porsche 911 Turbo, which served as the benchmark during the development of the GT-R. At the end of the session, he complimented the team for their effort to build the car in the way he imagined.
 During a test session at the Nürburgring, Nissan invited automotive journalists of magazines in the likes of Car and Driver and Evo to test drive both the GT-R and 911 Turbo around the track, Autobahn and on country roads.
 Journalists praised the GT-R for its exceptional grip, handling and acceleration.
 End of overall testing in September 2007, Mizuno and team recorded a lap time of 7:38.54 minutes around the Nürburgring Nordschleife in damp conditions, claimed the car would have set a much quicker lap time on ideal track conditions.
 Following the introduction of the production version, the team continued development and testing to provide upgrades for later model years.